jrowellfx/mathPapers/basisReprThm/README.md

 total rewrite led to abandoning this set of drafts and the work was continued (and essentially completed) with the files mentioned at the top of this README.

+Furthermore, altProof contains an alternate proof of the theorem that was suggested in the paper following the technique of exercise 2-iii.